EMERGENCY DENTIST

 • Draw air in over your teeth.
 If this causes sharp pain, treat it as a dental emergency.
 Gently feel the tooth with your tongue.
 If it’s loose, treat it as a dental emergency.
 If not, make a dental appointment at your earliest convenience, but watch out for complications to arise and treat them seriously.

-If you’ve damaged a tooth or you’re suffering discomfort please phone our emergency dentist in Richmond right away.
+If you’ve damaged a tooth or are in pain, please call our emergency dental team in Richmond right away.
 Call on (02) 4501 7930 and we’ll try to get you in as soon as possible.